CygnusNetworks/check_ups_apc.py/README.md

 ### Usage example

-Nagios Plugin called manually:i
+Nagios Plugin called manually:

 ```
-./check_ups_apc -H 1.2.3.4 -C public
+./check_ups_apc -H 10.0.0.1 -C public
 ```

-See check_ups_apc -h for additional command line arguments.
+See `check_ups_apc -h` for additional command line arguments.
 Use -vvv to get Debug Output including additional system information.

 ### Using a config file

 You can use a config file to change ranges of the warning and critical value ranges for the different monitored devices.
-The config is expected to be named /etc/check_ups_apc.conf.
+The config is expected to be named `/etc/check_ups_apc.conf`.
-Use the command line Switch --config (-c) to override this behaviour.
+Use the command line switch `--config (-c)` to override this behaviour.

 The config file must contain sections named after the specified hostname/hostaddress of the device (parameter -H) of the check_ups_apc call.
 You can list the changed parameters within this section.
-Non present value will take over the defaults.
+Non present values will be set to default values.

 Example (all values are the default values):

 /etc/check_ups_apc.conf
 ```